abhinav-m/learn-mongodb/notes/Aggregations/Unwind_operator.md

 # Unwind operator

+## Introduction and key points

 The `$unwind` operator is used for documents which contain array fields within them to create a single document from all the results for the field which is an array.

+### Key Points

+* For a document of the sort: { key1:a ,key2:b,key3:[c,d,e]} The output will be (one document for each match using the unwind operator) -> {key1:a ,key2:b :key3:c} ,{key1:a ,key2:b :key3:d},{key1:a ,key2:b :key3:e}

+* While building the pipeline, consider the input and output of each stage of the pipeline to get the correct result.

+* For efficient matches, keep in mind the order of operations(matches and unwinding of keys) in stages.

+* The same stage can be used in multiple places in the aggregation pipeline.

 Example , In the crunchbase dataset we have a fields called `funding_rounds` with it's format as below: